Promises are primary building blocks in the DataKernel async programming model which can be compared to Java Futures

-In general, Promise represents the result of an operation that hasn’t completed yet,
+In general, Promise represents the result of an operation that hasn’t been completed yet,

-but will at some undetermined point of time in the future.
+but will be at some undetermined point of time in the future.
 It is used for deferred and asynchronous computations.

 Promise is a high-performance Java Future alternative.
-It not only represents a future result
+It doesn’t only represent a future result

-of an asynchronous computation, but also allows to transform and process the unspecified yet result using chaining
+of an asynchronous computation, but also allows to transform and process the unspecified incoming result using a chaining

 mechanism.
 Moreover, such results can be combined with the help of the provided combinators.

-Unlike Java Future, Promises were naturally designed to work within single eventloop thread.
+Unlike Java Future, Promises were naturally designed to work within a single eventloop thread.

-no multithreading overhead and thus capable of processing millions of calls per second.
+no multithreading overhead, and thus are capable of processing millions of calls per second.

-Using DataKernel, we can primary manage Promises with the basic methods:
+Using DataKernel, we can primarily manage Promises with the basic methods:

-of(T value) - creates successfully completed promise, like CompletableFuture.completedFuture().
+of(T value) - creates a successfully completed promise, like CompletableFuture.completedFuture().

 ofException() - creates an exceptionally completed promise.

-complete() - creates successfully completed Promise<Void>, a shortcut to Promise.of(null).
+complete() - creates a successfully completed Promise<Void>, a shortcut to Promise.of(null).

 Promise will succeed or fail at some unspecified time and you need to chain methods that will be executed in both cases:

 then() - returns a new Promise which, when this Promise completes successfully, is executed with this Promise